-The instructional format for the course will consist mainly of synchronous lectures at the scheduled times for each section.
-These live online lectures can be accessed either from the common Canvas site or a section-specific site, or using the links provided by your section instructor.
+The instructional format for the course will consist mainly of synchronous lectures at the scheduled times.
+Most lectures will be delivered in-person (and also steamed live).
+It is possible that some lectures may be delivered online-only (with no in-person).
 Students are expected to participate in the regularly scheduled synchronous lectures for their section.
-Your instructor might choose post to recordings of lectures and if so will probably be comfortable with you watching those "time-shifted" instead of attending live-if you're unsure just ask.
+Your instructor might choose post to recordings of lectures.